csc-training/hip/README.md

 ##### Observations

-* \__global__ means that the fucntion will be executed on the GPU and it will be called from the host
+* \__global__ means that the function will be executed on the GPU and it will be called from the host
 * In Fortran the variables such as  *blockDim%x* are used in C/C++ as *blockDim.x*.
 This means that you have to change all these variables but a find and replace through __sed__ could be easy
 * Using arrays also is different for example `y(i)` becomes `y[i]` which again __sed__ could help
 * Overall we need to be careful that we do not do any mistake, always check the results